MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-labels.md

 In Exchange, auto-apply retention labels (for both queries and sensitive information types) are applied only to messages newly sent (data in transit), not to all items currently in the mailbox (data at rest).
 Also, auto-apply retention labels for sensitive information types can apply only to all mailboxes; you can't select the specific mailboxes.

-Exchange public folders and Skype do not support labels.
+Exchange public folders and Skype do not support retention labels.

 ## Applying a retention label automatically based on conditions

 One of the most powerful features of retention labels is the ability to apply them automatically to content that matches certain conditions.
 In this case, people in your organization don't need to apply the retention labels.
 Office 365 does the work for them.

 ![Diagram of roles and tasks for auto-apply labels](../media/32f2f2fd-18a8-43fd-839d-72ad7a43e069.png)

-Auto-apply retention labels are powerful because:
+Auto-applying retention labels are powerful because:

 - You don't need to train your users on all of your classifications.